Former DA Jackie Johnson indicted over handling of Arbery investigation

 - Oops!Something went wrong.Please try again later.

 Sep.
-3—A grand jury has charged former Brunswick Judicial Circuit District Attorney Jackie Johnson with obstructing a police officer and interfering on behalf of two murder defendants in the killing of Ahmaud Arbery on Feb.
+3—A grand jury is accusing former Brunswick Judicial Circuit District Attorney Jackie Johnson of obstructing a police officer and interfering on behalf of two murder defendants in the racially charged killing of Ahmaud Arbery on Feb.
 23, 2020.

 The grand jury indictment announced Thursday by Georgia Attorney General Chris Carr charges Johnson with one felony count of violation of oath of office and one misdemeanor count of obstruction and hindering a law enforcement officer.

-Because of Gregory McMichael's ties to the DA's office, Johnson said she recused herself that day citing conflict of interest.
+Johnson immediately recused herself the day of the shooting, citing conflict of interest.

+No significant action was taken on the case until May 7, when Georgia Bureau of Investigation agents moved in and arrested the McMichaels — and later Bryan — on charges of felony murder and criminal attempt to commit false imprisonment.
+The case had produced national outrage and cries of racial injustice by then, sparked when Bryan's cellphone video of the deadly confrontation between the McMichaels and Arbery was leaked onto the internet.

-However, the grand jury alleges Johnson informed Glynn County Police officers Stephanie Oliver and Stephen Lowrey "that Travis McMichael should not be placed under arrest ..." the report said.
+However, the grand jury indictment alleges Johnson may have thwarted two Glynn County police officers from acting to make an arrest the day of the shooting.
+The grand jury alleges Johnson informed Glynn County Police officers Stephanie Oliver and Stephen Lowrey "that Travis McMichael should not be placed under arrest" the report said.
+The grand jury said Johnson "did knowingly and willfully hinder ... law enforcement officers with the Glynn County Police Department."

 The indictment further accuses Johnson of "showing favor and affection to Greg McMichael during the investigation into the shooting death of Ahmaud Arbery, thereby failing to discharge her duties as district attorney."

-The indictment further accused Johnson of funneling the case to Waycross District Attorney George E. Barnhill, and in doing so "failing to treat Ahmuad Arbery and his family fairly and with dignity."
+Additionally, Johnson is accused of funneling the case to Waycross District Attorney George E. Barnhill, and in doing so, "failing to treat Ahmuad Arbery and his family fairly and with dignity."
+The indictment alleges Johnson "recommended DA Barnhill to the Attorney General's Office for appointment as the case prosecutor without disclosing that (Johnson) had previously sought the assistance of Barnhill on the case."

+Shortly after the three men were arrested, Carr called on the U.S. Attorney General's Office to investigate the actions of Johnson and Barnhill.